-- 11. If there is any movement in the tie rod assembly, install a magnetic based dial indicator on the Ackermann arm, see Figure 7-7. - 12.
-Set the dial indicator to zero. - Apply hand pressure with reasonable human effort vertically up and down in a push-pull motion several times, using approximately 375 ± 25 foot pounds of force.
+- 12. Set the dial indicator to zero. - 13.
+Apply hand pressure with reasonable human effort vertically up and down in a push-pull motion several times, using approximately $75 \pm 25$ foot pounds (102 $\pm 34$ Nm) of force.
 Observe the reading on the dial indicator. - 14.
 If the reading is more than 0.060", replace both tie rod ends at the next service interval. - 15.
-If a tie rod end exhibits ≥ 0.125 " of movement by hand, the vehicle should be removed immediately from use and replace the tie rod end.
+If a tie rod end exhibits $\geq 0.125^{"}$ of movement by hand, the vehicle should be removed immediately from use and replace the tie rod end.

-According to the Commercial Vehicle Safety Alliance (CVSA), the "out of service" criteria for front steer axle tie rod assemblies on any commercial vehicle is: Any motion other than rotational between any linkage member and its attachment point of more than $\frac{1}{8}$ " (3 mm) measured with hand pressure only.
+According to the Commercial Vehicle Safety Alliance (CVSA), the "out of service" criteria for front steer axle tie rod assemblies on any commercial vehicle is: Any motion other than rotational between any linkage member and its attachment point of more than 1/8" (3 mm) measured with hand pressure only.
 (393.209(d)), (published in the North American Standard Out-of-Service Criteria Handbook, April 1, 2006.)